grpc/proposal/A24-lb-policy-config.md

 Note: This assumes that the old clients do not yet implement gRPC Service Config Error Handling.
 This means that we need to add support for the new `loadBalancingConfig` service config field (already done in C-core) before we implement the new error handling.
+Otherwise, a client that does support Service Config Error Handling but does not yet support the new `loadBalancingConfig` field would reject the entire service config.

 Note: This also assumes that there are no clients that understand the `loadBalancingConfig` field and have an incomplete implementation